 Tripe is a pretty nutritious organ meat consumed since ancient times, that is a very concentrated source of nutrients.

-Recently, there has been a re- emergence of interest in organ meats due to the popularity of premodern eating patterns such as the paleo diet for instance.
+Recently, there has been a re-emergence of interest in organ meats due to the popularity of premodern eating patterns such as the paleo diet.
 Eating whole, wholesomeness, no wasting any food and cuts.

 To me, this is the most important aspect really, by purchasing tripe we support the nose-to-tail consumption of animals, which cuts down on food waste.

-Traditionally, every part of an animal killed for food was used but these modern times, meat production often leads to all this less demanded animal parts being thrown away.
+Traditionally, every part of an animal killed for food was used but in these modern times, meat production often leads to all these less-demanded animal parts being thrown away.

-As yuch as some may think this sounds like, tripe is a type of organ meat made from the edible stomach lining.
-Beef tripe is one of the most commonly consumes varieties.
+As much as some may think this sounds, tripe is a type of organ meat made from the edible stomach lining.
+Beef tripe is one of the most commonly consumed varieties.

 Types of tripe

-- Blanket or flat tripe: This is the first stomach chamber of cows, it is smooth tripe and is considered to be the least desirable.
+- Blanket or flat tripe: Is the first stomach chamber of cows, it is a smooth tripe and it is considered to be the least desirable.

-- Honeycomb tripe: This comes from the second stomach chamber and resembles a honeycomb, hence its name, it's more tender than the flat tripe and has a more plasant flavor.
+- Honeycomb tripe: This comes from the second stomach chamber and resembles a honeycomb, hence its name, it's more tender than the flat tripe and has a more pleasant flavor.

-- Omasum or book tripe: This originates from the third stomach chamber and is described as being like a mix between blanket and honeycomb tripe ( my favourites for this tripe soup)
+- Omasum or book tripe: It originates from the third stomach chamber also described as being like a mix between blanket and honeycomb tripe ( my favorites for this tripe soup)

 - Abomasum or reed tripe: This comes from the fourth stomach chamber and can be the most tasty for some.